2010 Alabama Crimson Tide football team

 The 2010 Alabama Crimson Tide football team represented the University of Alabama as a member of the Southeastern Conference (SEC) during the 2010 NCAA Division I FBS football season.
 Led by fourth-year head coach Nick Saban, the Crimson Tide compiled an overall record of 10–3 with a mark of 5–3 in conference play, placing fourth in the SEC's Western Division.
 Alabama was invited to the Capital One Bowl, where the Crimson Tide defeated Michigan State.
 The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama.

 Alabama entered the season as the defending national champion and the preseason number one team in both the AP and Coaches Polls.
-Favored to win a second consecutive SEC championship and content for the national championship, the Crimson Tide opened the season with five consecutive victories.
+Favored to win a second consecutive SEC championship and contend for the national championship, the Crimson Tide opened the season with five consecutive victories.
 However, Alabama completed the regular season at 9–3 with and losses to South Carolina, LSU, and the eventual national champion, Auburn.
 With a win over Big Ten co-champion Michigan State in Capital One Bowl, Alabama secured a ten-win season and top-ten finish for the third straight year.